searchlight/icinga-operator/docs/user-guide/check-command/kube_event.md

 ### CheckCommand `kube_event`

 This is used to check Kubernetes events.
-This plugin checks for all Warning events happened in last 'c' seconds.
-Icinga check_interval is provided as 'c'.
+This plugin checks for all Warning events happened in last `c` seconds.
+Icinga check_interval is provided as `c`.

 #### Supported Kubernetes Objects